ipfs/specs/BITSWAP.md

   Wantlist wantlist = 1;
-  optional repeated bytes blocks = 2; 	// used to send Blocks in bitswap 1.0.0 repeated Block payload = 3; // used to send Blocks in bitswap 1.1.0 }
+  optional repeated bytes blocks = 2; 	// used to send Blocks in bitswap 1.0.0 repeated Block payload = 3; // used to send Blocks in bitswap 1.1.0 bytes session_id = 3; // Bitswap 1.2 - id for this wantlist session
+  int32 frame_start = 4; // Bitswap 1.2 - start frame for deltas in a non-full message
+  int32 frame_end = 5; // Bitswap 1.2 - end frame for deltas in a non-full message
+  bytes ack_session_id = 6; // Bitswap 1.2 - acknowledge id for last received session_id
+  int32 ack_frame = 5; // Bitswap 1.2 - acknowledge last frame received
+}
 ```

+#### Error Correction

+Bitswap 1.2 introduces session ids and frames to make the protocol more reliable.
+When a new peer connects, the connection is assigned a local unique session id (likely a 16 byte uuid) and a starting frame (should be >0 which is the default value for protobuf ints).
+Each sent want list change or block send increments the frame counter.
+When sending a message, one or more frames are joined together, and sent with the local session id, and the starting and ending frame.
+When the remote peer sends its next message (or immediately), it sends last received local session id, and the last received and transmitted frame (along with its own session_id and frame range).
+Deltas are never applied unless the starting frame is lesser or equal to the last frame received and applied.
+Skillful buffering on both sides can use this mechanism to insure an accurate wantlist is maintained and blocks are resent when neccesary.
+Meanwhile, the fact that the rest of the protocol is identical means the presence of default (missing) values is used to detect and downgrade when communicating with older peers.

 ## Want-Manager